Skip to content

 Smoothness

-Compute movement smoothness metrics from signal data.
+Compute movement smoothness metrics from position or velocity signal data.

 SPARC implementation is based on Balasubramanian et al. (2015) "On the analysis of movement smoothness" from Journal of NeuroEngineering and Rehabilitation.
 SPARC values are typically negative, with values closer to 0 indicating less smooth movements.
 Healthy reaching movements typically yield SPARC values around -1.4 to -1.6, while pathological movements may range from -3 to -10 or lower.